-As co-founder of the firm’s practice group Cozen O’Connor Public Strategies (CPS) and chair of the New York City and state practice, Stuart offers clients comprehensive government relations and advocacy services.
+As co-founder of the firm’s practice group Cozen O’Connor Public Strategies (CPS) and former head of the New York City and state practice, Stuart offers clients comprehensive government relations and advocacy services.
 Combining substantive experience and strong relationships with decision makers in all branches of local, state, and federal government, Stuart provides customized strategic advice that enables clients to advance their agendas before legislators, administrations, regulatory policymakers, members of the media, or third-party interest groups in New York, Washington, D.C., and beyond, with an approach that is persuasive, effective, and politically salient.
 He is highly respected by his colleagues and clients for his resourcefulness, creativity, intellect, and passion.

 Stuart has experience in a broad range of areas, including gaming and sports betting, media, education, finance, insurance, retail, technology, and telecommunications.
 He works to build innovative solutions to solve client problems and organize effective strategies tailored to each client’s specific needs.
 Over the past four decades, Stuart has represented colleges, sports, industry and trade associations, not-for-profit organizations, major insurance companies, and a host of other companies and entrepreneurs seeking change in government policy or an opportunity to present their positions and have their voices heard.
 He has served on the Clinton Presidential Transition Team and on transition teams for statewide officeholders.
 He has provided strategic advice to numerous public-office candidates, including senators, governors, congressmen, and local and state officeholders.